tytydraco/yessleep/out/Unit_6B.md

 The door slammed shut.

-I stood there for a moment, and for the first time I thought ‘what if I was imagining it all?’ the noises, the smell, all of it.
+I stood there, staring at the peeling paint on the doorframe, my eyes traced the cracks without really seeing them, wondering—just for a moment—if I was imagining all of it.

-But when I returned to my apartment, the smell was stronger than ever.
-The spores were thicker and were getting harder to clean.
+The noises coming from Unit 6B, the rancid peanut butter smell coming from the vents, and the spores.

+Maybe the isolation that I have been experiencing has now been eating me away like I was nothing.

+I stood there longer than I should have, listening to nothing, before I slowly turned back and walked down the stairwell and into my apartment.

 That night, I slept with a damp towel pressed against the vent.
-It didn’t help.
+It didn’t help keeping the smell at bay.

-The next morning, I called a private HVAC guy and told him I would pay if he came over to check the vent.
+The next morning, I was done waiting.
+I called a private HVAC technician I found online—someone local, not affiliated with the building.

+Told him I’d pay whatever he wanted if he could come out that same day to check the vent system in my unit.

+He showed up around noon.
+His name was Paul—young fellow, compact build, smelled like motor oil and mint gum, and looked like a baby duck.

+He gave the place a quick once-over, then grabbed his tools and a step ladder.

 When he popped open the vent, he looked confused and even a little nervous.
+He leaned in closer, flashlight in hand, shining the beam into the dark shaft.

-“There’s definitely something coming from upstairs,” he said, coughing as he leaned into the shaft.
-“Kind of… fungal, maybe.
-I’d need to get into the unit above to know more.”
+“There’s definitely something coming from upstairs,” he said, coughing hard.
+“Kind of… fungal, maybe.”

+There was a moment of silence before he leaned back and looked at me and pointed at a spot inside of the vent.

+“You see that?”
+He gestured for me to take a look.

+I stepped closer.
+Inside the vent, clinging to the metal walls, were faint web-like strands.
+Not dust.
+Not lint.
+These had a texture—fibrous, pale, slightly glistening in the light.

+Some kind of growth that smelled more awful closer.

+“I’d need to get into the unit above to know more,” Paul muttered.

-“Good luck with that,” I muttered.
+“Good luck with that,” I said under my breath.
+“Guy barely opens his door.
+Might as well be a ghost up there.”

-Paul left my apartment promising he’ll come back with a solution, and returned a few days later with a friend.
+Paul gave a small, uncertain nod.
+“Well… I’ll see what I can do.
+In the meantime, I’ll think of a workaround.”

+He left not long after.
+And true to his word, he came back a few days later—this time with a buddy, another contractor who I didn’t speak to.

-They installed a filter and sealed off the ductwork to 6B.
-I paid them under the table.
+They installed a filter over my end of the vent and sealed off the ductwork leading to 6B completely.

-Whatever the hell was up there, I didn’t want it coming down into my lungs anymore.

-After that, things got better.

-The smell faded.
-The spores stopped.
-I started sleeping again.
+Thick tape.
+Extra padding.
+Metal plating.
+Like they were trying to wall off a disease.

+“You’re good now,” Paul said, wiping his hands on a rag.
+“Whatever was up there won’t get into your unit anymore, it should smell better now.”

+I thanked them, and paid them with the promise amount under the table, I was now finally comfortable in my own home:

+The smell began to fade, no more rancid stench in the air, the spores stopped appearing, and for the first time in what felt like forever, my apartment didn’t reek anymore.

-My apartment finally didn’t smell.
-And for the first time in weeks, I felt like myself.
+For the first time in weeks, I felt like myself again.

+Almost.

-Until last Friday night.
+Until last night.

 It was 3:33 AM when I woke up to the sounds of footsteps walking inside of my apartment.
 Then, a loud bang — like furniture being overturned.

 Silence followed afterwards.

 I sat in my bed wondering what I should do.
 There was a locked safe in my closet where I kept a loaded handgun.

 Slowly, I  slipped out of bed barefoot to retrieve the handgun.
 The closet was only a few feet away, but it felt like crossing a minefield.

 I punched in the code with shaking fingers, praying I hadn’t fumbled the digits.
 And with a beauty, the safe clicked open.

-I now had the Glock 19.
+I now have the Glock 19.

 I clicked off the safety and held it low as I crept down the hallway.
-My legs were stiff, like they didn’t want to obey.

 I reached the living room and flicked on the light.

 Nothing.